-Automated External Defibrillators (AEDs) are located in various places on the West Palm Beach campus, on the Wellington and Orlando campuses.
+Automated External Defibrillators (AEDs) are located in various places on the West Palm Beach and Orlando campuses.
 The AED units, which provide a lifesaving electrical shock to victims in cardiac arrest, can be operated without any training or previous experience.
-However, training is encouraged and some courses offer AED, CPR and First Aid classes, speak with your advisor if you are interested in taking one of those courses.
+However, training is encouraged and some courses offer AED, CPR and First Aid classes.
+Speak with your advisor if you are interested in taking one of those courses.